- Baltic-Finnic Languages

 Our Finnish language courses are intended for exchange, degree and visiting students enrolled at the University of Helsinki.
 We offer teaching on three different campuses: City centre, Viikki and Kumpula campus.
 Other students interested in learning Finnish are encouraged to seek courses offered by other providers, e.g. at the University of Helsinki's Language Services, Adult Education Centre, Summer University and several private institutions.
 Different kinds of Finnish courses can be searched via webpage, where one can look into courses by location and/or level of studies.

 The course is an intensive beginners’ course and it is designed for the degree students of the University of Helsinki who have been studying at the University for 1-2 terms or who have just arrived in Helsinki.
 The course will start from the beginning.
 Students who know already some basics (greetings and other ready-made expressions) can also take part.
 All the students are supposed to familiarize with the material in the Internet (A Taste of Finnish, http://tasteoffinnish.fi/) before the course starts.
 The course will be held in August.
 The timetable and more details.
 Registration via WebOodi.
 Please use code 405601 in order to search for the Summer Course in WebOodi.
+IF YOU DO NOT YET HAVE A WEBOODI ACCOUNT, YOU CAN REGISTRATE FOR THE SUMMER COURSE BY SENDING E-MAIL TO THE TEACHER, MS. IRENE WICHMAN (Irene.email@example.com).
 More information: Yrjö Lauranto (yrjo.lauranto (at) helsinki.fi).

 These courses are primarily for the exchange students studying at the University of Helsinki for 1-2 semesters.
 Contact lessons are held once or twice a week, depending on the course.
 Registration for the courses is through WebOodi.
 Please use code 405786 to search for the basic course and code 405787 to search for the continuation course (held in spring semester 2017).
 More information: Yrjö Lauranto (yrjo.lauranto (at) helsinki.fi).